Food Service Permits

 Whenever a food establishment is constructed/remodeled or whenever an existing structure is converted to use as a food establishment, plans and specifications for such construction, remodeling, or conversion must be submitted prior to start.

-The following guide outlines our process for plan reviews, revisions, and the application process for establishments.
+The following Plan Review Guide Letter outlines our process for plan reviews, revisions, and the application process for establishments.
 In general, the following steps must occur:

 - Provide plans and equipment specifications/schedule